Apply

 Peer Review Policy

-JHSP uses a double-blind peer review process.
+JHSP uses a double-anonymous peer review process.
 De-identified articles are reviewed by at least 2 external peer reviewers.
-Exceptions are editorials and letters to the editor, which will be reviewed by the managing editor and editor-in-chief.
+Exceptions are editorials and letters to the editor, which will be reviewed by the Editor-in-Chief.
 Occasionally, articles may be published under expedited review that are of time urgent nature or central relevance to the readership of the JHSP.
-These articles will still be reviewed by at least one editorial board member in addition to the managing editor or editor-in-chief; this will be clearly noted when such rare exceptions are made.
-JHSP is published quarterly.
-November 1 (Winter), February 1 (Spring), May 1 (Summer), August 1 (Fall) are the approximate deadlines for complete manuscripts to be considered for the issue to be printed in that season.
-The Journal also accepts article submissions throughout the year.
+These articles will still be reviewed by at least one editorial board member in addition to the Editor-in-Chief; this will be clearly noted when such rare exceptions are made.
+Papers may be rejected after review, or the authors could be invited to revise their work and resubmit.
+Once all concerns and questions raised in the review and by the editors have been resolved and the paper meets all standards for publication in the journal, a paper can be accepted for publication.

 Authors should also adhere to the Ethics and Disclosures guidelines in submitting manuscripts.